rails/rails/guides/source/testing.md

 Saved the article without a title
 ```

-Now to get this test to pass we can add a model level validation for the _title_ field.
+To get this test to pass we can add a model level validation for the `title` field.

 ```ruby
 class Article < ApplicationRecord